-19 Council for the Care of Churches, An intolerable burden: the case for VAT reform, January 1998
+26 Council for the Care of Churches, An intolerable burden: the case for VAT reform, January 1998

-20 Stuart Bell, Second Church Estates Commissioner, set out the Commissioners' position in the House: for example, HC Deb 6 November 2000 c18 & HC Deb 3 May 2000 c101W.
-The Times supported the campaign in an leader: "Editorial: Treasure in heaven: the Church needs a tax break", 5 April 1999
+Stuart Bell, Second Church Estates Commissioner, set out the Commissioners' position in answer to PQs (see, HC Deb 6 November 2000 c18; HC Deb 3 May 2000 c101W).
+At the time the Times newspaper supported the campaign: "Editorial: Treasure in heaven: the Church needs a tax break", 5 April 1999

-21 Churches Main Committee, The impact of VAT on church properties, November 2000.
+Churches Main Committee, The impact of VAT on church properties, November 2000.